cjdbarlow/Part-One/regulation_of_body_temperature.md

 * Abdomial viscera
 * Spinal cord
 * Hypothalamus
-**Anterior hypothalamus** is the most important central theroreceptor, and responds to  both increased and decreased temperatures by **altering their rate of depolarisation**, eliciting an array of neuronal and hormonal responses.
+**Anterior hypothalamus** is the most important central thermoreceptor, and responds to  both increased and decreased temperatures by **altering their rate of depolarisation**, eliciting an array of neuronal and hormonal responses.
 * Brainstem

 The **interthreshold range** is the range of core temperatures not triggering a response.